Brown Butter Chocolate Chip Cookies

 How to Store Brown Butter Chocolate Chip Cookies:

-• Method: Portion the dough into individual balls and place them on a baking sheet.
-Freeze until solid, then transfer to a freezer-safe bag or container.
-Bake the dough balls directly from the freezer, adding a minute or two to the baking time.
+4. Freezer – Cookie Dough: Scoop cookie dough balls onto a parchment-lined baking sheet, freeze until solid, then transfer to a freezer-safe bag or container.
+Bake straight from frozen, adding 1–2 minutes to the baking time.

 FAQs: